 You need to be at least 16 years and 6 months old to attend a pre-learner course.

-Note though that you can’t apply for your learner rider licence until you are 16 years and 9 months old.
+Note: You can’t apply for your learner rider licence until you are 16 years and 9 months old.

-The Certificate of Competence you receive when you successfully complete the course is valid for 3 months.
+Remember the Certificate of Competence you receive when you successfully complete the course is valid for 3 months.

 Booking a pre-learner course

-Find a rider training provider near you.
+Find a rider training provider near you

 You’ll need to pay the course fee at the time of booking, so if you book online or by phone you'll need a credit card.